vikasberad/vikasberad.github.io/_pages/about.md

 ---

-![Deep learning in Healthcare](/images/intro.gif) *Source:Computer Vision's Mind-Blowing Impact on Healthcare by Gokul Chandan*
+![Deep learning in Healthcare](/images/intro.gif)
+*fig 1: Source:Computer Vision's Mind-Blowing Impact on Healthcare by Gokul Chandan*

 **Predictive modeling** using Electronic Health Records (EHR) data holds immense potential to revolutionize healthcare by enabling personalized medicine, improving clinical decision-making, and enhancing operational efficiencies.
 However, the current landscape of predictive analytics faces substantial hurdles.
 Traditional models require extensive preprocessing, data harmonization, and hand-curated variables, resulting in the loss of valuable clinical information and limiting their scalability.